Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     *Note:* A storage engine change requires completely purging the data directory, so this should be done on new PSMDB 3.x server.
-For PSMDB 3.x installed from Percona packaging, this involves:
+For PSMDB 3.x installed from Percona packaging, the steps are:

     1. Stop the server
-    2. Modify the configuration to use PerconaFT
+    2. Modify the `/etc/mongo.conf` configuration to use PerconaFT
-    3. Delete all contents in the /var/lib/mongo directory
+    3. Delete all contents in the `/var/lib/mongo` directory
-    4. Restart the server (default data files will be created automatically)
+    4. Start the server (default data files will be created automatically)

 2. Begin the restore process.
 For this example we are beginning the restore from the live source system where we dumped the TokuMX 2.x dormant image.
    In this example we are copying the PSMDB 3.x mongorestore tool from the target system and using that to populate the target database.
-The `--noIndexRestore` option insures that we don't restore the TokuMX 2.x index definitions which are incompatible with MongoDB 3.x.
+The `--noIndexRestore` option insures that we don't restore the TokuMX 2.x index definitions which are incompatible with PSMDB 3.x.

    ```
    $ scp user@psmdb3host:/usr/bin/mongorestore .